History of the Fender Jazzmaster

 In this video, Elvis Costello talks about his Fender Jazzmaster guitar.

 If all this Jazzmaster talk has made you curious, we’d suggest you take a look at a few of the guitars we have at Dawsons.
-At the top of the pile sits the legendary Fender American 1960s Jazzmaster.
-This exceptionally well-built instrument is a peach, and offers an unrivalled playing experience.
-It’s been modelled as an homage, right down to the vintage-inspired pickups and floating tremolo bridge.
+At the top of the pile sits the legendary Fender 60th anniversary Jazzmaster.
+This exceptionally well-built instrument is a peach and offers an unrivalled playing experience.
+It’s been modelled as a homage, right down to the vintage-inspired pickups and floating tremolo bridge.

 Alternatively, the Squier Vintage Modified Jazzmaster offers up a superb Jazzmaster experience at an extremely wallet-friendly price.
 Modern Squiers deliver high levels of quality and performance, and the Jazzmaster here shows this off perfectly.